 Material and Method

-The present experiment to study the biology of lac insect species existing in Manipur was carried out at experimental net house situated at the Department of Entomology, College of Agriculture, Central Agricultural University, lroisemba, ImphaI.
-Broodlacs were tied on host plants 1-1.5 ft. above the ground level to provide succulent stem for crawlers to settle.
-Broodlacs were tied in a nylon mesh cage which will allow only crawlers to move out and not the predators.
+The present experiment to study the biology of the lac insect species existing in Manipur was carried out at an experimental net house situated at the Department of Entomology, College of Agriculture, Central Agricultural University, Iroisemba, Imphal.
+Broodlacs were tied on host plants 1-1.5 ft. above the ground level to provide a succulent stem for crawlers to settle.
+Broodlacs were tied in a nylon mesh cage, which will allow only crawlers to move out and not the predators.
 Nymphs were allowed to hatch from mature females for about 7-10 days and after the emergence of newly hatched nymphs, the phunki lac sticks were removed from host plants.

-The biology of Rangeeni strain of lac insect was studied by recording the observations on different parameters responsible for the growth and development of the insect on Malvaviscus penduliflorus.
-The parameters viz., duration of pre-sexual stages (days), duration of male emergence (days), sex ratio (%) and life period of the female cell were recorded in June -july of 2024-2025 to find out the behavior of the insect.
+The biology of the Rangeeni strain of lac insect was studied by recording the observations on different parameters responsible for the growth and development of the insect on Malvaviscus penduliflorus.
+The parameters, viz., duration of pre-sexual stages (days), duration of male emergence (days), sex ratio (%), and life period of the female cell, were recorded in June-July of 2024-2025 to find out the behavior of the insect.

 Observations

-To study the biology of Rangeeni strain of Lac insect, insect Kerria manipurensis on Malvaviscus penduliflorus, the following parameters were recorded on twelve plants in four set of pots replicated three times sown before the inoculation of brood Lac as per standard procedures prescribed.
+To study the biology of the Rangeeni strain of the Lac insect, insect Kerria manipurensis on Malvaviscus penduliflorus, the following parameters were recorded on twelve plants in four sets of pots replicated three times sown before the inoculation of brood Lac as per standard procedures prescribed.

 i.
 Duration of pre-sexual stages (Days)

-The time elapsed recorded between the date of inoculation and the male and female insect differentiation was considered as the duration of pre-sexual stages (Days).
+The time elapsed, recorded between the date of inoculation and the male and female insect differentiation, was considered as the duration of pre-sexual stages (Days).

 ii.
 Duration of male emergence (Days)

-The time elapsed recorded between the date of male emergence and the time when male emergence completed was considered as the duration of male emergence (Days)
+The time elapsed, recorded between the date of male emergence and the time when male emergence was completed was considered as the duration of male emergence (Days)

 iii.
 Sex ratio (%)

-At the time of emergence, larvae were not able to differentiate into male and female distinctly but after a certain period of growth, larvae were differentiated in to male and female Lac insects based on their morphological differences (male were elongated and females were round shaped).
+At the time of emergence, larvae were not able to differentiate into male and female distinctly but after a certain period of growth, larvae were differentiated into male and female Lac insects based on their morphological differences (male were elongated and females were round-shaped).
 After the emergence of crawlers, one square cm area was selected at random and the number of male and female were counted.
 At least three such sites were selected (preferably lower, middle and upper parts of settlement) and the average was taken as sex ratio %.

 iv.
 Life period (in days) of the female cell